serenity-is/docs/tutorials/courses/README.md

     public RowListField<StudentCoursesRow> CourseList;
 }
 ```
-The MasterDetailRelation attribute defines the relationship between records in the StudentCourses table and the Student record.
-In this relationship, the foreign key field used is StudentCoursesRow.StudentId.
+The `MasterDetailRelation` attribute defines the relationship between records in the StudentCourses table and the Student record.
+In this relationship, the foreign key field used is `StudentCoursesRow.StudentId`.

+> **Note:** `StudentCoursesColumns` lives in the `CourseTutorial.CourseDB.Columns` namespace.
+From inside `StudentsRow.cs` you must refer to it as `Columns.StudentCoursesColumns` (the child namespace), otherwise the code won't compile.

 The `NotMapped` attribute indicates that this field is not a physical column in the `Students` table; use it solely to manage the master–detail relationship.

 With this definition:

-When you load a Student record, the related StudentCourses records are retrieved automatically.
+- When you load a Student record, the related StudentCourses records are retrieved automatically.

-When you create new detail records, the `StudentId` field is assigned automatically.
+- When you create new detail records, the `StudentId` field is assigned automatically.

-Add, update, and delete detail records together with the master record.
+- Add, update, and delete detail records together with the master record.

 This structure ensures that the master–detail relationship works fully on the server side.